• What is Copywriting?

 Make Your Copywriting Application Stand Out

 Even when you’re perfectly qualified for a job, you may never get a call—simply because the company has so many resumes and cover letters to sort through.
-For nearly every job posted, there are tons and tons of applicants.
+For nearly every job posted, there are tons of applicants.
 But there’s one thing you can count on among these applicants: They’re all doing the same thing.

 They’re all applying using roughly the same resume template, all writing derivatives of basically the same cover letter, all (or they should all be) sending a link to their portfolios.
-But let this be a clue for your job search and throughout your career: Anytime you see a group of people all do something the same way, do it differently.
+But let this be a clue for your job search and throughout your career: Anytime you see a group of people all doing something the same way, do it differently.

 Find a way to make your work application stand out.
 Perhaps, instead of a cover letter, you write the story of how you help a client turn around a failing campaign.
 Or you work with a designer and create an ad, brochure, or direct mail piece for you as a copywriter.
 Or you make your resume into a mini portfolio with examples of your best work.
 It doesn’t even take all that much to stand out!
 Just put your creative mind to use.